-Best Things to Do in New York City with School‑Aged Kids (Worth It for Families)
+Best Things to Do in New York City with Kids (Our Honest Family Review)

-Best things to do in New York City with school-aged kids, including observation decks, Intrepid Museum, Statue of Liberty and free activities for families.
+Wondering What are the Best Things to Do in New York City with Kids? we share the insight on observation decks, Intrepid Museum, Statue of Liberty and free activities for families.

 NORTH AMERICAWHAT TO DONYC

-One thing that can help when planning is looking at the New York attraction passes (like CityPASS or Explorer Pass).
-Even if you don’t end up buying one, they’re useful because they effectively highlight the main attractions families tend to visit.
-It’s a good starting point for building your itinerary.
+One thing that helped early on was looking at New York attraction passes (like CityPASS or Explorer Pass).
+Even if you don’t buy one, they’re a useful way to see the top family-friendly attractions in NYC and start building your plan.

 Intrepid Museum (Hands-On and Easy to Engage With)